 Bitcoin is becoming ever so popular these days.
 In fact, it has gained so much media exposure that scammers have decided to make this virtual currency their official “go to” currency.
-Such is the case with a new Bitcoin scam named “Crypto Engine”.
+Such is the case with a new Bitcoin scam named “Bitcode Prime”.
 When we received a tip from some of our viewers in regards to this latest get-rich-quick scheme, we were told that Akshay Phillips “Britain’s Youngest Millionaire” was filmed on This Morning with Holly Willoughby and Phillip Schofield and explained how he used it to made his millions.
 After launching a small investigation, we noticed a fake “Mirror” website with links inside.
 These links are commonly referred to as “clickbait” and they are designed to get viewers to click on them and register for something else.
 In this case it is a get-rich-quick scheme.

 Why Is This Happening?